EnergySystemsModellingLab/MUSE_OS/docs/overview.rst

 #. **Service demands** are demands that must be serviced such as lighting, heating or steel production.

 #. **Market clearing algorithm** is the algorithm which determines global commodity prices based upon the balancing of supply and demand from each of the sectors.
+It must be noted, however, that only the conversion and supply sectors are able to modify prices; the demand sectors are price-takers, and so do not modify prices.

 #. **Equilibrium prices** are the prices determined by the market clearing algorithm and can determine the investments made by agents in various sectors.
 This allows for the model to project how the system may develop over a time period.